 Currently, there are two possible combinations if you swap the CPUs and these are the ones that I recommend at the minimum for 1440p gaming.
-The best value processor which is the Ryzen 5 3600 possess the right amount of horsepower that should be enough for eliminating any kinds of bottleneck in gaming as well as multitasking.
+The best value processor which is the Ryzen 5 3600 possesses the right amount of horsepower that should be enough for eliminating any kind of bottleneck in gaming as well as multitasking.
 It is a CPU that comprises of 6 cores and 12 threads clocked at 3.6GHz with a boost clock of 4.2GHz.

-These are fast enough to max out games without any compromise at 1440p and their memory which is 8GB in both the cases are more than sufficient to bump up the textures to the max without any fear of fps dip.
+As fast as the 2060 Super and RX 5700 are concerned, these are fast enough to max out games without any compromise at 1440p and their memory which is 8GB in both the cases are more than sufficient to bump up the textures to the max without any fear of fps dip.
 Both these cards are almost equivalent to each other but the RX 5700 is a little bit cheaper which gives it an advantage of providing more value for money.

 The only thing it lacks is the Ray Tracing which is available in a few games only.
 But if you want Ray Tracing for some better reflections in those games, RTX 2060 Super is a good choice but my recommendation right now is RX 5700.